SuryaNelakanti/athena/sdk/python/README.md

 This SDK provides a lightweight client for Athena's proxy API plus trace context helpers.
 It guarantees a `trace_id` is always sent with proxy calls.

+Quickstart
+1. Start the Athena backend (`npm run dev` from the repo root or `uvicorn` from `backend/`).
+2. Install the SDK: `pip install -e sdk/python`
+3. Run the example below.

 Usage
 ```python
 from athena_sdk import AthenaClient, observe, context_from_response